apache/druid/docs/tutorials/index.md

 ## Install Druid

 Download the [{{DRUIDVERSION}} release](https://www.apache.org/dyn/closer.cgi?path=/druid/{{DRUIDVERSION}}/apache-druid-{{DRUIDVERSION}}-bin.tar.gz) from Apache Druid.
-For this quickstart, you need Druid version 24.0 or higher.
-For versions earlier than 24.0 (0.23 and below), see [Load data with native batch ingestion](tutorial-batch-native.md).

 In your terminal, extract the file and change directories to the distribution directory: